Ian Happ Player Props: Cubs vs. Nationals

 Ian Happ At The Plate

-- Happ is hitting .294 with nine doubles, three home runs and 21 walks.
+- Happ leads Chicago with an OBP of .430 this season while batting .308 with 23 walks and 13 runs scored.

-- Among qualifying hitters in baseball, he ranks 35th in batting average, 11th in on-base percentage, and 56th in slugging.
+- Among the qualified batters in MLB play, he ranks 19th in batting average, seventh in on-base percentage, and 52nd in slugging.

-- In 67.9% of his games this season (19 of 28), Happ has picked up at least one hit, and in eight of those games (28.6%) he recorded more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.